 Every $1$-motive $M$ has a singular realisation $\Vsing{M}$ and a de Rham realisation $V_\dR(M)$.
 They are linked via a period isomorphism

-The well-known relation between curves and $1$-motives is provided by the theory of generalised Jacobians.
-The set $\Per^1$ has another alternative description as the union of the images of the period pairings
+There is a well-known relation between curves and $1$-motives provided by the theory of generalised Jacobians.
+From this fact we see that the set $\Per^1$ has another alternative description as the union of the images of the period pairings

 for all $1$-motives $M$ over $\Qbar$.

 \begin{thm}[{Period conjecture for $1$-motives, Theorem~\ref{thm:main_one}}] All $\Qbar$-linear relations between elements of $\Per^1$ are induced by bilinearity and functoriality for morphisms of iso-$1$-motives over $\Qbar$. \end{thm}